dwyl/protect-main-branch/README.md

 ## _Who?_

-This is relevant to organisations/people that have a _lot_ of GitHub repositories and want to protect them from accidental
+This is relevant to people/orgs that have a few GitHub repositories and want to protect them from accidental
 (_or malicious_) destruction.